jakekrishnamurti/rhythm-generator/README.md

 ## **Running the Code:**

-This program has a few dependencies which need to be installed
+This program currently on;y supports Windows and has a few dependencies which need to be installed

 [wxPython](https://wxpython.org/) is used for the GUI\
 Install with `pip install -U wxPython`

 [LilyPond](http://lilypond.org/) is used for the creation of the sheet music\
-Download the installer from [here](http://lilypond.org/download.html)
+Download the installer from [here](http://lilypond.org/windows.html) and make sure to add LilyPond to the PATH environment variable as shown on the webpage

 ## **Future Plans:**